 The present project is focused on the decorated caves.
 These are mainly found in western Europe, with a strong concentration in southern France and northern Spain, where there are several hundred decorated caves; minor regions are found in Italy, eastern Europe and Russia.
 The caves range from “village churches” with just a handful of signs or figures to “cathedrals” with up to a thousand painted and engraved images.
-Such collections of images promise rich opportunities for the interpreter, who is looking for patterns of repetition that may reveal the artists’ intentions.
+Such collections of images promise rich opportunities for the interpreter, who is looking for patterns of repetition that may expose the artists’ intentions.
 Our focus on the caves does not imply that they reflect another mind-set than the mobile art; we have no reason to doubt that a horse engraved on a bone carried the same connotations as one painted on a cave wall; in fact, a few decorated objects may have as many different images on a small bone or pebble as are found in some of the minor caves.
 Decorated objects are therefore not excluded from the study, but the decorated caves dominate, because they are ideal time capsules that preserve large accumulations of images within the authentic settings of the cave spaces–which themselves are potentially significant frameworks, as reflected in numerous ideas about the realm of the netherworld.

 An accomplished art form